-Licenses: Any person wishing to hunt deer with a bow and arrow during archery deer season must have an archery license/tag (hunting license required except for nonresident archery-only deer license).
+Licenses: Any person wishing to hunt deer with a bow and arrow during archery deer season must have an archery license/tag.
+A hunting or combination hunting and fishing license is required in addition to an archery license, except for nonresident archery-only deer license.

-It is illegal to carry a firearm while bow hunting deer in the bow and arrow season.
+It is illegal to carry a rifle, shotgun or muzzleloader while bow hunting deer in the bow and arrow season.

 Crossbows are Illegal for Hunting.
 Exception: A crossbow may be used by special permit to take any game that may be taken by bow and arrow.
 This special permit, issued to a person so physically impaired that he or she cannot operate a standard bow, allows that person to hunt with a crossbow.
 A permit applicant must produce a licensed physician’s certificate certifying that the disability requires the use of a crossbow.
 Obtain an application from Fish & Wildlife before visiting your doctor.
-Applicant must also appear before a state game warden.
+Applicant must also appear before a state game warden to obtain a crossbow license.
 Be sure to make an appointment ahead of time.

 Recovery of Bow & Arrow Deer After Hours: Department policy allows a hunter who has wounded a deer with an arrow to look for the deer after the close of legal shooting time under the following conditions:

 Vermont’s youth deer hunting weekend is on the Saturday and Sunday prior to the opening of the regular November rifle deer season.